balabhargavi12/capgemini-data-engineering-training/week0/phase1/README.md

-# Phase 1 – SQL to PySpark Basics
+# Phase 1 -  Completed SQL filtering and aggregation queries

 ## Objective
 To understand basic SQL queries and translate them into PySpark.